-Students not residing in North Carolina and enrolled in a North Carolina institution that operates under SARA North Carolina may submit complaints to the state portal agency, NCSEAA, only after completing the Brunswick Community College complaint process.
-SARA-North Carolina’s Complaint Process and Complaint Form may be found on the SARA-North Carolina website.
+Students not residing in North Carolina and enrolled in a North Carolina institution that operates under SARA North Carolina may submit complaints to the state portal agency, North Carolina State Education Assistance Authority (NCSEAA), only after completing the BCC complaint process.
+SARA North Carolina’s Complaint Process and Complaint Form may be found on the SARA North Carolina website.

 SARA North Carolina